Zathura (video game)

-Zathura is an action-adventure game developed by High Voltage Software and published by 2K Games for PlayStation 2 and Xbox in 2005.
+Zathura is an action-adventure game developed by High Voltage Software and published by 2K for the PlayStation 2 and Xbox in 2005.
 The game is based on the 2005 film Zathura: A Space Adventure, which, in turn, is an adaptation of the 2002 children's book Zathura by Chris Van Allsburg.
-The game was released on November 3, 2005, in the U.S. to coincide with the then-upcoming film's release on November 11.
+The game was released on November 3, 2005, in North America, coinciding with the then-upcoming film's release on November 11.
 A Game Boy Advance version was planned, but was later canceled.

+Gameplay

+Zathura is a third-person action-adventure game.
+You play as brothers Danny and Walter as they navigate through space-themed levels, battling enemies and solving puzzles to complete the Zathura board game and get back home.

+The game combines platforming and combat elements.
+You can switch between Danny and Walter, each with their own abilities.
+Walter is bigger and can move heavy objects; Danny is smaller and can fit in tight spaces.
+Zathura is designed for younger players, featuring simple controls and easy difficulty.
+However, some platforming sections and camera issues can be challenging.
+You can complete the game in 2–3 hours.

 Reception

 The game received "unfavorable" reviews on both platforms according to the review aggregation website Metacritic.